wlgranados/kattis/src/tarifa/README.md

 Pero has negotiated a Very Good data plan with his internet
     provider.
 The provider will let Pero use up $X$ megabytes to surf the internet per month.
-Each megabyte that he doesn’t spend in that month gets transferred to the next month and can still be spent.
+Each megabyte that he doesnï¿½t spend in that month gets transferred to the next month and can still be spent.
 Of course, Pero can only spend the megabytes he actually has.